 Dungeon Setup

-A dungeon is actually a grid where different cells may accommodate various things like walls, space, enemies, or the player.
-In order to present the dungeon grid, we will make use of a 2D array .
-Now, for C++, a 2D array can be declared as:
+A dungeon represents a grid containing different elements such as walls, empty spaces, enemies, and the player.
+To visualize this grid, we utilize a 2D array .
+In C++, a 2D array can be initialized as:

 const int width = 10;